Research Projects

 1. Problem Solving in STEM

-Each of these projects has many sub-projects that probe a specific objectives such as how graduate teaching assistants reflect on the professional relationships they develop with their students in remote education settings, and how to students evaluate trust of content created by their peers in Web2.0 learning environments.
+Each of these projects have sub-projects that probe a specific objectives such as how graduate teaching assistants reflect on the professional relationships they develop with their students in remote education settings, and how to students evaluate trust of content created online.

 Project 1: Problem-solving and Question Design in STEM